sdvdxl/influxdb.com/content/blog/2015/09/21/statistics_and_diagnostics.md

 ## Diagnostics

 Diagnostic information is treated a little differently within the InfluxDB system.
 It's mostly information about the system that is not necessarily numerical in format.
-Important to note is that diagnostic information is not stored in the `_internal` database.
+It is important to note that diagnostic information is not stored in the `_internal` database.

 Example data is the build version of your InfluxDB and its uptime.
 This information is particularly useful to InfluxDB Support, so be sure to include the output of this query anytime you file a Support ticket or Github issue.

 Example output is shown below.

 ```
 > SHOW DIAGNOSTICS